 We have our first real chill in the air, and the season has arrived when multiple students are missing our classes each week because they’re home sick.
+Are you already dreading the cough that lasts 6 weeks (but mostly at night!) or the sniffle that seems to last from November to March?
+Or maybe you’re the parent of the kiddo who gets sick on Wednesday, runs a fever, and is back in full gear by Thursday afternoon…then you get the same bug and are miserable for a week.
 The cycle of fall and winter illness can be brutal, but it is totally possible to break out of it.
 Jen has shared some of her favorite tips for fall wellness.
-Here are a few of mine:
+Here are a few of mine.

 My favorite way to take elderberry is in a classic syrup.
 You can buy it at most drug stores these days, but its much less expensive to make at home.
 Mix one cup dried elderberries (available online or in some natural food stores) with three cups on water in a small pot.
 I like to add a cinnamon stick, 2 tablespoons fresh ginger, and 1/2 teaspoon of whole cloves for flavor and their own supportive properties, but those are totally optional.
 Bring your pot to a boil, then reduce to a simmer for about an hour or until the liquid has reduced by roughly half.
 Let the liquid cool, then pour through a mesh strainer into a large jar.
 Mash the berries a bit with the back of a spoon to get all the goodness out of them.
 Once your liquid has cooled, add in one cup of raw honey (or more to taste, up to a 1:1 ratio of elderberry decoction and honey).
 Stir or shake to combine.
 This will keep in the fridge for about two months.